 The crisis is accelerating working from home (less commution=less pollution), less air travel leading to a greener footprint, reconnecting to family, facing our mortality i.e. not just working but refocussing on living and washing our hands- how did that become a new thing that we needed to remember.

 Also, there is a bigger picture we cannot miss amidst the tension of COVID-19.
-There is no news about cross border terrorism, nobody cares anymore about colour, caste or religion as neither does the virus.
-Japan had donated relief supplies boxes to China in February and extended heartfelt support by writing – “Mountain, River, Different, Areas/ Wind, Moon, Same, Sky (Even though we live in different places, we live under the same sky)” on the boxes (Hirai, 2020).
+There is no news about cross-border terrorism, nobody cares anymore about colour, caste, or religion as neither does the virus.
+Japan donated relief supplies boxes to China in February and extended heartfelt support by writing – “Mountain, River, Different, Areas/ Wind, Moon, Same, Sky (Even though we live in different places, we live under the same sky)” on the boxes (Hirai, 2020).

 China carried forward the kindness and sent relief supplies boxes to Italy in March and wrote lines of a Roman poem – “We are waves from the same sea, leaves of the same tree, flowers of the same garden.”
 It’s as if the whole world has come together to fight one common enemy, the Coronavirus.
 This proves again how fragile and vulnerable our existence is.
 This proves that to survive and sustain our existence we will eventually have to come together.